Gwen Stefani, Blake Shelton Wedding Off: Why Couple Is ‘Hesitant’ To Get Married

 Last year, TMZ was one of the first outlets to claim that Gwen and Blake were planning to tie the knot last December, adding that all the details were being kept a secret because they wanted to keep the ceremony as private as possible.

-Gwen Stefani and Blake didn’t end up getting married, nor have they reached the proposal stage yet, which certainly confused fan considering that the previously mentioned outlet had gone on to insinuate that the mother-of-three was already engaged with the country singer.
+Gwen Stefani and Blake didn’t end up getting married, nor have they reached the proposal stage yet, which certainly confused fans considering that the previously mentioned outlet had gone on to insinuate that the mother-of-three was already engaged with the country singer.

 Whatever the case may be, Gwen Stefani is not engaged, nor has she made any plans regarding a wedding with Blake Shelton in the future.
 The duo is said to be taking things one step at a time, but as of right now, they have no plans to get married.